juba/textile-mode/README.md

 ## What is textile ?

-Textile is a markup language created by the author of TextPattern.
-It is used by some Content Management System, wikis, and there are libraries to convert Textile into HTML for Ruby, Python or PHP.
+Textile is a markup language created by the author of *TextPattern*.
+It is used by some content management systems, wikis, and there are libraries to convert Textile into HTML for Ruby, Python or PHP.

 More information on the markup can be found here :

 http://www.textism.com/tools/textile/

 http://hobix.com/textile/